jmmoser/node-drivers/TASKS.md

   - [X] Decide if reading an array should return all values or just the first, if all values then fix
   - [ ] Figure out how to read multidimensional arrays
 - [ ] CIP
+  - [ ] Improve ConnectionManager functions to use EPATH
+  - [ ] Allow explicit unconnected sends even with connection
   - [X] DecodeDataType with structs/arrays
   - [X] Hook up DecodeDataType to Decode
   - [X] Add encoding and decoding for 8 byte integer (LINT) and 8 byte unsigned integer (ULINT)